-Salesforce’s original territory management feature was replaced with a feature called “Enterprise Territory Management” (AKA “Territory Management 2.0”) in 2021.
+Salesforce’s original territory management feature was replaced in 2021 with a feature called “Enterprise Territory Management” (or “Territory Management 2.0”).
+Since then, the name has been shortened to simply “Salesforce Territory Management”.

 Like many standard features, Territory Management isn’t a one-size-fits-all solution.
 Here are some of the limitations you may face:

-- Dealing with permissions.
-Many features of Territory Management require Salesforce admin permissions, which can be a serious stumbling block for organizations that want to delegate this responsibility to non-admins.
+- Salesforce admin permissions required.
+Many features of Territory Management require Salesforce admin permissions, which can be a serious stumbling block for organizations that want to delegate this responsibility to business users.

 - Limits on territories, assignment rules, and territory models.
 Salesforce limits the number of active territories, models, and rules you can have at one time.
 These limits differ based on your Salesforce edition.
-Details can be found here.
+See Salesforce’s article on Allocations and Considerations for Territories for more information.

 - Working with Apex code.
 Certain operations—like assigning territories to opportunities based on multiple filters—require customizing or writing Apex code, something not everyone is familiar or comfortable with.